lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 4.2.
 It is also possible to obtain a URL for direct access to the query results.
 This URL can be used from the Notebook Aspect; this is an especially useful feature for queries that are large, complex, or time-consuming to execute (for instance, multiple table joins), or for sharing query results with colleagues.
+(Note - the screenshot is an older version of the RSP, but the functionality remains the same.)

 As an example, the image below displays the Results View for a small query using just a 0.05 degree radius.